Advanced Gene Mapping Course

-An Advanced Gene Mapping course will be held in online from Monday through Friday, January 25-29, 2021.
-The cost of the 5-day course is $100 for student, academic, and government researchers and $1,500 for researchers working in industry.
+An Advanced Gene Mapping course will be held in New York from Monday through Friday, January 10-14, 2022.
+The cost of the 5-day course is $100 for student, academic, and government researchers and $2,500 for researchers working in industry.
 This fee covers tuition and course-related expenses (cloud computing, etc.).

 The course emphasis is on analyzing sequence and other omics data to elucidate the genetic etiology of complex human disease traits.
-Topics will include: data quality control of sequence and other types of data; single variant and aggregate rare variant association analysis of whole-genome data (genotype, sequence, and imputed) for qualitative and quantitative traits (population and family-based data); controlling for population admixture and substructure; generalized linear mix models and linear mixed models; meta-analysis; sample size estimation and power calculations; detecting gene x gene and gene x environmental interactions; analysis of epigenomic data, e.g methylation, and chromatin; heritability estimation using variant and RNA-Seq data; analysis of RNA-Seq data; eQTL mapping; elucidating pleiotropy; functional prediction and variant annotation; estimation of polygenic risk scores; Mendelian randomization; mediation analysis; and fine mapping.
+Topics will include: data quality control of sequence and other types of data; single variant and aggregate rare variant association analysis of whole-genome data (genotype, sequence, and imputed) for qualitative and quantitative traits (population and family-based data); controlling for population admixture and substructure; linear mixed models (LMM) and generalized LMM (GLMM); meta-analysis; sample size estimation and power calculations; detecting gene x gene and gene x environmental interactions; heritability estimation; analysis of RNA-Seq data; eQTL mapping; elucidating pleiotropy; functional prediction and variant annotation; estimation of polygenic risk scores; Mendelian randomization; mediation analysis; and fine mapping.
 As mandated by the NIH there will also be a special session on responsible conduct of research that will include sessions on conflict of interest, research ethics, data management (security), and ethical use of human research subjects.

-The instructors for the course are Heather Cordell (University of Newcastle), Nancy Cox (Vanderbilt University), Andrew DeWan (Yale University), Suzanne Leal (The Rockefeller University & Columbia University), Shamil Sunyaev (Harvard University) & Gao Wang (Columbia University).
+The instructors for the course are Heather Cordell (University of Newcastle), Andrew DeWan (Yale University), Suzanne Leal (The Rockefeller University & Columbia University), Shamil Sunyaev (Harvard University) & Gao Wang (Columbia University).
+Judy Matuk (HRP Consulting Group) will lecture on ethics and the regulation of human subject research.
 A special guest lecture will be given by Jurg Ott (Rockefeller University).

-The maximum number of participants for this online course is 25.
+The maximum number of participants for this course is 32.